iauns/cpm/README.rst

   } // namespace CPM_[module name]_NS

 The [module name] part of the definition's name comes directly from your call to CPM_AddModule.
-The first argument given to CPM_AddModule becomes [module name] in your application.
+The first argument given to CPM_InitModule becomes [module name] in your application.

 Note that this is *not* required but it is *heavily* recommended when you are